HannaHojaiji/EE-209AS/README.md

 ![System flowchart](https://github.com/HannaHojaiji/EE-209AS/blob/master/System%20flowchart.png)

 The initial-pairing phase can be done through daily-based first-time authentication of the sensor network and the mobile device.
+This may be done by close-proximity authenication technique such as NFC.
 Once the mobile phone recognized a targeted sensor, we will use mobile app to record the participants and the timestamp of this initial-pairing instance.

 The data collection will begin after the inital-pairing is done.